scrabbletank/farhome-rules/rulesdoc.md

 As a reaction you quickly pull up magical defenses, protecting you and all adjacent creatures from an incoming spell.
 Making a spellcasting roll, you and all adjacent creatures add 1 superior die to their saving throw, adding an extra superior die for every critical.
 Creatures in the barrier gain _Resistance 2_ to Force damage.

-Increase the range of protection by 1 and add an enhanced die for every level above 2nd.
+Increase the range of protection by 1 and add an enhanced die for every level cast above 2nd.

 ___
 #### Combust